 Hosting PHI is not like hosting ordinary data and does require a higher level of care.
 You want to be sure that your hosting service provider is aware of this and has invested in the infrastructure to handle PHI.

 3. Secure end-to-end encrypted messaging

 Virgil Security offers an API which allows you to build fully encrypted, HIPAA compliant messaging services into your app with Google Firebase.
 They are the team behind Twilio’s end-to-end encrypted HIPAA compliant messaging.

 Integrate rich media communication in your mHealth app with Tokbox.
 This API powers live interactive video, voice and messaging.
 It’s highly customizable and is HIPAA compliant.
 So you can absolutely rely on Tokbox to build a variety of telemedicine services, e.g., teledentistry software to provide remote dental care.

 Drchrono is perhaps the most comprehensive plug-and-play solution available on the market today.
 It covers several large sectors of healthcare service management.
 They have modules for EMR, Medical Billing, Practice Management, Revenue Cycle Management, and a Patient Portal.

 These are very complex features that would take a large team of developers months and possibly years to build if you did it on your own.

 With Drchrono alone, you can have a fully functional, interactive mHealth app that gets the work done excellently.
 You can even customize the user experience to make it truly yours.

 Do you need to take your pharmacy and prescription management digital?
-Truepill has a robust API that’s just right for the job.
+Truepill has a robust API that’s perfect for your e-Prescription or medical app.
 They not only provide the API but have the logistical backend covered as well.
 They have agreements with pharmacies nationwide so you can ship medications to patients anywhere in the USA.
 It’s a lot like a dropshipping solution – only better and well regulated.